StefanoIncardone/ModalCode/README.md

-# Bringing together the best of Vim and Vs Code
+# Bringing together the best of Modal editors and VsCode

 A simple extension to define custom editor modes inspired by [ModalEdit](https://github.com/johtela/vscode-modaledit) and